The Alexandrian

 In D&D 5th Edition, in particular, triggering an equipment damage check on death saves gives them an extra bite.
 You REALLY don’t want to be popping up and down on the battlefield!
 Get some healing to your allies!

-INCIDENTAL DAMGE
+INCIDENTAL DAMAGE

-Incidental environmental effects and damage — e.g., curtains being set on fire, windows being blown out, spilled oil being set aflame — is still be handled by via GM fiat and the whim of description.
+Incidental environmental effects and damage — e.g., curtains being set on fire, windows being blown out, spilled oil being set aflame — is still be handled via GM fiat and the whim of description.

 If you want a rudimentary procedural generator for this, however, you could roll an additional 1d6 for each area effect and, on a roll of 1, make a point of including a significant environmental effect (e.g., the dragon’s acid breath melts the floor, creating difficult terrain; or the fireball spell causes the barrels of oil in the room to explode).